Rational egoism

 Rational egoism (also called rational selfishness) is the principle that an action is rational if and only if it maximizes one's self-interest.
-As such, it is considered a normative form of egoism, though historically has been associated with both positive and normative forms.
+As such, it is considered a normative form of egoism, though historically it has been associated with both positive and normative forms.
 In its strong form, rational egoism holds that to not pursue one's own interest is unequivocally irrational.
 Its weaker form, however, holds that while it is rational to pursue self-interest, failing to pursue self-interest is not always irrational.

 Originally an element of nihilist philosophy in Russia, it was later popularised in English-speaking countries by Russian-American author Ayn Rand.

 Origins

 Rational egoism (разумный эгоизм) emerged as the dominant social philosophy of the Russian nihilist movement, having developed in the works of nihilist philosophers Nikolay Chernyshevsky and Dmitry Pisarev.
 However, their terminology was largely obfuscated to avoid government censorship and the name rational egoism explicitly is unmentioned in the writings of both philosophers.
 Rational egoism was further embodied in Chernyshevsky's 1863 novel What Is to Be Done?, and was criticised in response by Fyodor Dostoyevsky in his 1864 work Notes from Underground.
 For Chernyshevsky, rational egoism served as the basis for the socialist development of human society.

 English philosopher Henry Sidgwick discussed rational egoism in his book The Methods of Ethics, first published in 1872.
 A method of ethics is "any rational procedure by which we determine what individual human beings 'ought'—or what it is 'right' for them—to do, or seek to realize by voluntary action".
 Sidgwick considers three such procedures, namely, rational egoism, dogmatic intuitionism, and utilitarianism.
 Rational egoism is the view that, if rational, "an agent regards quantity of consequent pleasure and pain to himself alone important in choosing between alternatives of action; and seeks always the greatest attainable surplus of pleasure over pain".

 Sidgwick found it difficult to find any persuasive reason for preferring rational egoism over utilitarianism.
 Although utilitarianism can be provided with a rational basis and reconciled with the morality of common sense, rational egoism appears to be an equally plausible doctrine regarding what we have most reason to do.
 Thus we must "admit an ultimate and fundamental contradiction in our apparent intuitions of what is Reasonable in conduct; and from this admission it would seem to follow that the apparently intuitive operation of Practical Reason, manifested in these contradictory judgments, is after all illusory".